SocraticKG: Knowledge Graph Construction via QA-Driven Fact Extraction: Experiments

 \section{Experiments}

-To validate the effectiveness of SoKG, we utilized the MINE benchmark \citep{mo2025kggen}.
-MINE was designed to quantify the information gap between raw text and its graph representation by measuring how much source information is recoverable.
+We evaluate SoKG from two complementary perspectives: source-information preservation and downstream reasoning utility.
+For the former, we utilize the MINE benchmark~\citep{mo2025kggen}, designed to quantify the information gap between raw text and its graph representation by measuring how much source information is recoverable.
 The benchmark comprises 100 diverse articles, each paired with 15 verified atomic facts, providing a rigorous evaluation framework across 1,500 independent factual instances.
-Following the benchmark protocol, we constructed one KG per article and evaluated each graph from two complementary perspectives: factual retention and structural characteristics.
+Following the benchmark protocol, we constructed one KG per article and evaluated each graph in terms of factual retention and structural characteristics.

+For downstream reasoning utility, we examine whether SoKG's structural advantages translate into practical gains beyond source-information preservation.
+To this end, we conducted experiments on HotpotQA~\citep{yang2018hotpotqa} using 800 ``Hard'' Bridge samples.
+These samples require identifying an intermediate entity that connects disparate pieces of evidence, making them well suited for evaluating graph-based multi-hop reasoning.